Semonxue/Comfyui-flexai/README.md

 - **Generate Mode**: No images → Uses `images.generate` API, i.e., `/v1/images/generations` endpoint

 **Compatibility Mode**: Generate images via chat endpoint, compatible with OpenRouter and other third-party OpenAI-compatible interfaces, with streaming support, i.e., the standard `/v1/chat/completions` endpoint.

+**Extended Model Support**:
+- The interface now supports new models like `nano-banana` and `nano-banana-pro`.
+- You can call them directly via the `custom_model` field.
+For instance, when using services like `api.tu-zi.com`, you can enter `gemini-3-pro-image-preview`.
+- These models support both standard image generation and compatibility modes.

 ### 💬 OpenAI Text Node (`flexai:openai_text`)
 **Multimodal Support:**